 3. Determine how much money you want to invest in Apple stock

 Not to sound like a broken record, but again, try to avoid putting any more than 5% of your total investment portfolio in individual stocks.
-Currently, AAPL's share price is within the budget of most investors so you’ll have no trouble buying one or several shares, unlike, for instance, Google, which has become like the Dom Perignon of stock purchases.
+Currently, AAPL's stock price is within the budget of most investors so you’ll have no trouble buying one or several shares, unlike, for instance, buying Google stock, which has become like the Dom Perignon of stock purchases.

 4. Choose the right order type to buy Apple stock